kaoh/globalplatform/globalplatform/README.md

   `cmake -G "Visual Studio 15 2017"` - Replace with your VS version

 __NOTE:__ You must have to remove the `CMakeCache.txt` and related file before when using a different generator.
 See section "Clean CMake Files".

+__NOTE:__ VS 2022 is supporting CMake and is using Ninja for the build files.
+The CMake files have to be cleaned and the CMake variables configured in the IDE.

 #### Windows Backward Compatible Visual Studio Build